RupertAvery/PSXPackager/README.md

   --version                  Display version information.
 ```

-## Convert a .BIN, .CUE, .ISO, .IMG or .7z to a .PBP
+## Convert a .BIN, .CUE, .ISO, .IMG or archive to a .PBP

 PSXPackager supports several input formats.
 Simply pass the path to the archive, CUE sheet, or image with the `-i` parameter.